 Animal studies suggest that the abuse liability of citalopram is low.
 Citalopram has not been systematically studied in humans for its potential for abuse, tolerance, or physical dependence.
 The premarketing clinical experience with citalopram did not reveal any drug-seeking behavior.
-However, these observations were not systematic and it is not possible to predict, on the basis of this limited experience, the extent to which a CNS-active drug will be misused, diverted, and/or abused once marketed.
-Consequently, physicians should carefully evaluate citalopram patients for history of drug abuse and follow such patients closely, observing them for signs of misuse or abuse (e.g., development of tolerance, incrementations of dose, drug-seeking in a patient who has taken an overdose of citalopram has been rarely reported.
-Symptoms most often accompanying citalopram overdose, alone or in combination with other drugs and/or Simplify the contract of the accompanying transplant overloose, along or monohimation with other drogs and of alcohol, included dizziness, sweating, nausea, vomiting, tremor, somnolence, and sinus tachycardia.
-In more rare cases, observed symptoms included amnesia, confusion, coma, convulsions, hyperventilation, cyanosis, rhabdomyolysis, and ECG changes (including QTc prolongation, nodal rhythm, ventricular arrhythmia, and very rare cases of torsade de pointes).
-Acute renal failure has been very rarely reported accompanying overdose
+However, these observations were not systematic and it is not possible to predict, on the basis of this limited experience, the extent to which a CNSactive drug will be misused, diverted, and/or abused once marketed.
+Consequently, physicians should carefully evaluate citalopram patients for history of drug abuse and follow such patients closely, observing them for signs of misuse or abuse (e.g., development of tolerance, incrementations of dose, drug-seeking behavior).

+OVERDOSAGE

-OVERDOSAGE Human Experience
+Human Experience

 In clinical trials of citalopram, there were reports of citalopram overdose, including overdoses of up to 2000 mg, with no associated fatalities.
 During the postmarketing evaluation of citalopram, citalopram overdoses, including overdoses of up to 6000 mg, have been reported.
-As with other SSRIs, a fatal outcome
+As with other SSRIs, a fatal outcome in a patient who has taken an overdose of citalopram has been rarely reported.